Table of contents

 Here are our best ideas for vegetarian and vegan road trip and travel snacks that you’ll be glad you packed!

-Whole fruits are an easy go-to and and easy to pack snack.
+Whole fruits are an easy go-to and easy to pack snack.
 Plus, they don’t require any additional packaging.
 An apple or a banana go a long way in a variety of different vessels.

 We’ve found the most luck with apples, bananas, oranges (or clementines and tangerines).
 And, don’t forget that some fruits come in handy snack-size dimensions already, like blueberries, raspberries, strawberries and blackberries!
 These make a great berry medley in a travel-sized sustainable container like EcoLunchBox travel containers.